 Faculty Search Report I & Search Budget Worksheet I (summer or early fall)

-Before advertising its search, the department must submit Faculty Search Report I [pdf] to the Dean and the Associate Dean/Diversity Officer.
+The department must submit Faculty Search Report I [pdf] to the Dean and the Associate Dean/Diversity Officer before any candidate files are reviewed for the search.
 Faculty Search Report I asks for the following 8 items:

 - ground rules for the search,